Information retrieval: Model types

-For effectively retrieving relevant documents by IR strategies, the documents are typically transformed into a suitable representation.
+In order to effectively retrieve relevant documents by IR strategies, the documents are typically transformed into a suitable representation.
 Each retrieval strategy incorporates a specific model for its document representation purposes.
 The picture on the right illustrates the relationship of some common models.
 In the picture, the models are categorized according to two dimensions: the mathematical basis and the properties of the model.